VimanyuAgg/Unix-Shell/README.md

 # Unix-Shell

 ##Description:
-A shell has been developed that accepts user commands and executes them in a same/separate process.
+Attached .cpp files contains the source code for a Unix shell that accepts user commands and executes them in a same/separate process.
 Language used: C++

 ##It has the following features: